Carrier Air Wing Five: 2010s

 In the 2010s, the wing's squadrons were modernized by the addition of new aircraft.
 During the fall of 2010, VFA-195 transitioned to the F/A-18E Super Hornet.
 In March 2012, VAQ-136 was replaced by VAQ-141, equipped with the EA-18G Growler.
 Thus, CVW-5 became the first U.S. Navy carrier air wing flying only variants of the F/A-18E/F Super Hornet as strike aircraft.
 In 2013, the wing's helicopter squadrons were replaced.
 The MH-60S Seahawk-equipped HSC-12 replaced HS-14, and HSL-51 was replaced by HSM-77, flying the MH-60R Seahawk.

 On 14 January 2014, the U.S. Navy announced that USS Ronald Reagan would replace George Washington as the flagship of Carrier Strike Group Five.
 George Washington was scheduled to undergo its mid-life complex refueling and overhaul at Newport News Shipbuilding in Newport News, Virginia.
 Carrier Air Wing Five continued to be assigned to Carrier Strike Group Five.
 The hull swap was scheduled for 2015, and in August 2015, CVW-5 cross-decked to Ronald Reagan at San Diego.

 In October 2015 Ronald Reagan and CVW-5 along with it moved to their new home base of Kanagawa Prefecture, Japan.
 The carrier was home-ported at Yokosuka and CVW-5 at Atsugi Naval Air Facility.

+2020s

+In July 2024, VFA-147 and it's F-35Cs are expected to move to CVW-5 to replace VFA-115's F/A-18Es while VRM-30 Det.
+FDNF and it's CMV-22B Ospreys will replace VRC-30.
+As part of this move, CVW-5 will return to the George Washington for the first time in 9 years.

+By April 2025, VFA-102 and VFA-27 have fully transitioned to the modernized Block III Super Hornets and VFA-147's F-35C's have fully integrated with the air wing.
+In May 2025, an F/A-18F from VFA-102 was seen carrying the advanced AIM-174B long-range missile.
+This makes CVW-5 one of the most advanced air wings in the US Navy.